openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 * medium model:
     * [checkpoint link](https://download.01.org/opencv/openvino_training_extensions/models/formula_recognition/medium_photograped_0185.pth)
     * digits, letters, some greek letters, fractions, trigonometric operations are supported; for more details, please, look at [corresponding vocab file](vocabs/vocab_medium.json).
-    * to use this model, just set the correct value to the `model_path` field in the corresponding config file:
+    * to use this model, just set the correct value to the `model_path` field in the bcorresponding config file:
     ```
     model_path: <path to the model>
     ```